ferrywlto/theme-color-playground/README.md

 - Gradient blending playground to see real time gradient color
 - Gradient color suggestion on first color choice

+### 🎨 **Brand Color Sample**
+- Explore a curated list of brand color palettes.
+- See how different brand colors work in both light and dark themes.
+- Get inspiration for your own color schemes.
+- Understand the mood and reasoning behind the color choices.

 ### 📱 **Modern Web Standards**
 - Fully responsive design (mobile-first)
 - Semantic HTML5 structure